The Issue

 How You Can Help

-- Speak Out: Contact Canada’s Minister of Health!
+- Thank Canada’s Minister of Health!

 Please call or write the Minister of Health today.
 Letters can be mailed to the House of Commons postage-free.
 Hand-written letters are best, but you may also use our form, below.

 Be brief and respectful.
-Try to ask a specific question.

 Hon.
 Jean-Yves Duclos